yash03agrawal/Foodi/README.md

-Foodi is a Food Delivery app just like Zomato and Swiggy.
+This is our 6th Semester DBMS Project named as **Foodi** which is a Food Delivery app just like Zomato and Swiggy.
-This is our 6th Semester DBMS Project.